|

 History:

-The Halsted station was opened in 1895 when the Metropolitan "L" first opened.
+The Halsted station opened in 1895 when the Metropolitan "L" first opened.
 It was located on the four-track Metropolitan main line, on which all three branches of the Met -- the Northwest branch, Garfield Park branch, and Douglas Park branch -- entered downtown Chicago.
 An large S-curve was located just east of the station, which was a popular location for railfan photos, especially after the surrounding buildings were cleared for the construction of the Eisenhower Expressway.